 Brushing Your Teeth: Brushing your teeth after a meal is crucial to avoid tooth decay.
 Added bonus to this strategy is that toothpaste tends to make foods taste bad and hinders your desire for late night munching.

 Avoiding a midnight snack not only helps you to maintain or lose weight, but also helps you to have a healthy eating habit.
 Be sure you eat well throughout the day.
 If your midnight snacks are part of an eating disorder or other health condition, seek help right away!
-If you are not sure of your meal plan talk to your dietician.
+If you are not sure of your meal plan talk to your dietitian.